-My name is Mandy Rempfer-Kuncio, and I am passionate about the pelvis!
+My name is Mandy Rempfer-Kuncio (she/her), and I am passionate about the pelvis!

 I also love learning, and I spend a lot of time weeding through much of the information I find to synthesize it into something trustworthy, practical and usable for my own life, and not to mention for my work too.
-Since this is sometimes a lengthy and convoluted process, I thought I would share the end results in hopes that others can benefit too.
+Since this is sometimes a lengthy and convoluted process, I love to share the end results in hopes that others can benefit too.

 After graduating in 2007 from the University of Alberta, I have worked primarily in the field of orthopaedics assessing and treating sport, life and work related injuries.
 After struggling to find balance in my body post children I found new passion in the study of women’s health.
 I have embarked on a journey of better understanding my own body and how it can function without normalizing some of these fears we have as we transition to motherhood; maintaining our sense of self, returning to sports/fitness and managing the day to day physical challenges of caring for our families.
 I am confident as Women, Athletes, andÂ Mothers we are capable of all these activities with the right guidance and understanding.